All Episodes

 It is a human life.

-Because the Atlanta police now have uh they have gone forward.
+Because the Atlanta police now have, they have gone forward.

 He's been fired.

-Uh, the other cop who was the initial cop on the scene, seemed to have a good rapport with Rachard Brooks.
+The other cop, who was the initial cop on the scene, seemed to have a good rapport with Rayshard Brooks.

 He's been placed on administrative duty.

-Um it's he was called to the Wendy's, failed to field sobriety uh test, resisted arrest, and during the struggle, grabbed the taser and ran.
+He was called to the Wendy's, failed to field sobriety test, resisted arrest, and during the struggle, grabbed the taser and ran.

-Now I can get into the technicalities of the law because we've been researching it all, and um, I know that everybody thinks this might be oh, this is a slam dunk case, et cetera.
+And I know that everybody thinks this might be, oh, this is a slam dunk case, et cetera.

-I don't I don't know, but if you look at the law, it's a lot of it's gonna depend on, for example, what how they categorize or characterize legally what a taser is and whether or not, you know, what was the police offer thinking if the guy turns around, which he did in Rachard Brooks and shoots the taser back at the cops.
+If you look at the law, a lot of it's going to depend on, for example, how they categorize or characterize legally what a taser is and whether or not, you know, what was the police officer thinking if the guy turns around, which he did in Rayshard Brooks and shoots the taser back at the cops.

-But as for of the written law, it says he or she reasonably believes an employee, meaning a cop can use deadly force to apprehend a suspected felon only when, and by the way, if you take the taser, at that point now you are a suspected felon.
+But as for the written law, it says he or she reasonably believes an employee, meaning a cop, can use deadly force to apprehend a suspected felon only when, and by the way, if you take the taser at that point now, you are a suspected felon.

-One, he or she reasonably believes that the suspect possesses a deadly weapon or an object, uh, device or instrument which used offensively against a person is likely or actually does result in seriously serious bodily injury when he or she reasonably believes that the suspect poses an immediate threat of serious bodily injury to the officer or to others,
+One, he or she reasonably believes that the suspect possesses a deadly weapon or an object, a device or instrument, which used offensively against a person is likely or actually does result in serious bodily injury when he or she reasonably believes that the suspect poses an immediate threat of serious bodily injury to the officer or to others,

 That's what the law says.

-How do I always end up being right when so many others do rush to judgment?
+How do I learn, how do I always end up being right when so many others do rush to judgment?

 And that's because we don't rush to judgment.